tonyallan/weather-au/README.md

 ## Purpose

-The purpose of these modules is to fetch weather data from various Australian Bureau of Meteorology websites.
+The purpose of these modules is to fetch weather data from various Australian Bureau of Meteorology (BOM) websites.